-Set in 16th century Scottish Highlands, La donna del lago, is an opera of love, loyalty and lochs with expansive ensembles and sparkling orchestration.
+Set in the 16th century Scottish Highlands, La donna del lago is an opera of love, loyalty and lochs with expansive ensembles and sparkling orchestration.

-Based on the epic poem The Lady of the Lake by Sir Walter Scott, the title heroine Elena is being pursued by not one but two tenors: King James V, disguised as the humble Uberto and his enemy and rival in love, Rodrigo Di Dhu.
-Complicating matters further, Elena herself loves Malcolm (a trouser role), the son of one of the king’s political adversaries.
+Based on the epic poem The Lady of the Lake by Sir Walter Scott, the title heroine Elena is being pursued by not one but two tenors: King James V, disguised as the humble Uberto and his enemy and rival in love, Rodrigo.
+Complicating matters further, Elena herself loves Malcom (a trouser role) the son of one of the king’s political adversaries.
 Political alliances are stretched to their limit as all three vie for Elena’s attention against a backdrop of escalating war and deception.
 Will love make or break a divided Scotland?

-La donna del lago, one of the most lyrical of Gioachino Rossini’s operas, will be conducted by the Festival’s Artistic Director, Adrian Kelly, and directed by internationally renowned Jacopo Spirei.
-Jacopo has directed several of Rossini’s lesser-known operas, including most recently Ermione at Naples’ Teatro San Carlo.
+La donna del lago, one of the most lyrical of Gioachino Rossini’s operas will be conducted by the Festival’s Artistic Director, Adrian Kelly, and directed by internationally renowned Jacopo Spirei.
+Jacopo Spirei has directed several of Rossini’s lesser-known operas, including most recently Ermione at Naples’ Teatro San Carlo.